-The famous people and big incidents that made headlines across the world decades ago, made this little island a center of world politics.
+While staying in Havana, I have also extensively researched the history of all the famous people and big and small incidents that made headlines across the world decades ago and made this little island a center of world politics!

 What Is Cuba Known For?

-Possibly because the historic and political conundrums of the past are overshadowing all the other unique and amazing details resting just below the surface.
+Historical and political conundrums of the past are probably overshadowing many other unique and amazing details resting just below the surface.

-There is 500 years’ worth of motley history on the island, and today’s Cuba has many layers.
+With over 500 years’ worth of motley history on the island, today’s Cuba has many layers!

 22+ Unique Things To Know About Cuba!